We do all the tedious work so you don’t have to.

 Sponsor: Sen Kathy Hogan (D), Rep Gretchen Dobervich (D).
 Sen Carrie McLeod (R).
 Sen SuAnn Olson (R), Sen Desiree VanOosting (R).
 Sen Mark F Weber

 Oppose: In 2017 the Catholic Conference of North Dakota and Lutheran Social Services of North Dakota opposed a similar bill.
-We haven’t seen any comments this session.
+Current Opposition: Catholic Conference of North Dakota; North Dakota Right to Life, Christian Adoption Agency.

 Support: Bastard Nation, Adoptee Rights Law Center, Adoptees United.
-We do not know the origin of this bill.
 ND Adoptee Rights has not posted on FB since mid-2022.

 Actions: